 I also did a gluten-free option of these waffles which was yummy.
 It was so good my family had no idea they were gluten-free until I told them afterwards of course.Now the homemade waffles are easy to make but if you want to make this even easier you can use a pancake/waffle mix, there are even gluten-free ones out there.
 I like Pamela’s gluten-free pancake mix which I see can also be used for waffles, we will try the mix the next round.
 First how did I bake the waffles?
 Well I used a fabulous silicone waffle mould from Amazon HERE.
 They are a decent price for a set of two.
 Or look for some fun shaped waffle moulds, I’ve seen heart-shaped ones and more.

 Do baked waffles taste as good as one from a waffle maker?

 They sure do, in fact, I can’t taste any difference.
 You can see a difference though as one side of the waffles doesn’t have the indentations as you can see below.

-I love the silicone mold that I have (it’s not the one above) I can make six waffles at the same time and it’s easy and not messy at all.
+I love the silicone mould that I have (it’s the one above) I can make four waffles at the same time and it’s easy and not messy at all.